Sylvia Plath: Aftermath

 An inquest was held on February 15 and concluded that the cause of death was suicide by carbon monoxide poisoning.
-Hughes was devastated; they had been separated for six months, due to his affair with Assia Wevill.
-In a letter to an old friend of Plath's from Smith College, he wrote: "That's the end of my life.
-The rest is posthumous."
-Wevill also committed suicide using a gas stove, six years later, in 1969.

 Plath's gravestone in Heptonstall's parish churchyard of St. Thomas the Apostle bears the inscription that Hughes chose for her: "Even amidst fierce flames the golden lotus can be planted."
 Biographers have attributed the source of the quote to the 16th-century novel Journey to the West written by Wu Cheng'en.

 Eight years after the death of Plath, Al Alvarez wrote that Plath's suicide was not intentional and was "a cry for help which fatally misfired".
 This prompted an angry response from Hughes who demanded that this claim be withdrawn from wider publication.
 In a BBC interview in March 2000, Alvarez spoke about his failure to recognize Plath's depression, saying he regretted his inability to offer her emotional support.

-Plath's daughter Frieda Hughes is a writer and artist.
+Plath's daughter Frieda Hughes is a writer and artist, who has now released seven children’s books.
+She has no children and resides in Abermule, Powys, Wales.
 On March 16, 2009, Plath's son Nicholas Hughes, who was a fisheries biologist, died by suicide at his home in Fairbanks, Alaska, following a history of depression.

 Works

 Plath wrote poetry from the age of 8, her first poem appearing in the Boston Herald.
 By the time she arrived at Smith College, she had written over 50 short stories, and her work had been published in numerous magazines.
 At Smith, she majored in English literature and won all the major prizes in writing and scholarship, including literary prizes for her poetry.
 Additionally, she received a summer editor position at the young women's magazine Mademoiselle.
 On her graduation in 1955, she won the Glascock Prize for her poem "Two Lovers and a Beachcomber by the Real Sea".
 Later, at Cambridge, she wrote for the university publication Varsity.

 Alvarez clearly views Plath as part of a generation that helped establish a new artistic myth.
 In contrast to the Eliot generation, which championed the impersonality of art and the "extinction of personality" in creative expression, Plath and her contemporaries fused their inner lives with their artistic output.
-As Alvarez puts it, this is a form of art in which "the barriers between the artist’s work and his life are forever shifting and crumbling.”
+As Alvarez puts it, this is a form of art in which "the barriers between the artist's work and his life are forever shifting and crumbling."